How To Ship Multi-Layer Plastic Recycling Equipment

 2. Selection of Optimal Shipping Methodology

-The choice of shipping method is critical for cost-effectiveness and the safe arrival of your equipment.
+The choice of shipping method is crucial for ensuring the cost-effectiveness and safe arrival of your equipment.

-• OOG (Out of Gauge): When equipment dimensions or weight exceed standard container specifications, OOG shipping is required.
+• Out of Gauge (OOG): When equipment dimensions or weight exceed standard container specifications, OOG shipping is required.
 This necessitates specialised containers, such as flat racks or open tops, or the use of heavy-lift vessels equipped to handle oversized cargo.

 • Breakbulk Shipping: Reserved for exceptionally large or unusually shaped equipment that cannot be accommodated by FCL or OOG methods.
 Breakbulk involves transporting cargo as individual pieces, loaded directly onto the vessel.
 This method typically incurs higher costs and requires more complex logistical planning.